AgainFaster/django-country-blocker/README.md

 COUNTRY_BLOCK_ALLOWED_COUNTRIES : list of country codes that will trigger in_country == True if it contains the user's country code

-COUNTRY_BLOCK_DEBUG : sets the user_country equal to an allowed country, letting you test as if you are in the allowed country.
+COUNTRY_BLOCK_DEBUG_COUNTRY : sets the user_country equal to this value for all users, letting you test as if you are in this country.
 False by default.

-COUNTRY_BLOCK_DEBUG_OUT_OF_COUNTRY : sets the user_country to a non-allowed country,
+COUNTRY_BLOCK_DEBUG : sets the user_country equal to the first allowed country in the list, letting you test as if you are in the first allowed country.
+False by default.

-letting you test as if you are in the non-allowed country.
+COUNTRY_BLOCK_DEBUG_OUT_OF_COUNTRY : sets the user_country to a non-allowed (non-existent) country, letting you test as if you are in the non-allowed country.
 False by default.

 COUNTRY_BLOCK_SERVICES : list of services which can contain "MAXMIND" and/or "FREEGEOIP".
 If both "MAXMIND" and